opensupporter/queersync/README.md

 ## Prep

-> Windows Users: Unless you are super kinky and into BSDM and pain, I recommend using [Microsoft's Ubuntu for Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab)
+> Windows Users: Unless you are super kinky, BSDM and pain, I recommend using [Microsoft's Ubuntu for Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab), unless you're into that, which is cool too.  _You be You._

 1. Install Ruby 2.5.1